Level of Study

 Compulsory Assignments and Attendance

+Students shall hand in a draft of their term paper on minimum 500 words.
+There will be supervision individualy or in groups.
 Students have the right to supervision in working with the term paper.
-Supervision is also compulsory.
-Each student must complete 2 supervision meetings.
+Supervision is also compulsory and must be completed at least 2 times.
 Students must submit a draft of their term paper, attend supervision and follow guidelines and meet deadlines set by the Department and the course teacher.
 Students who fail to meet these requirements may not submit their term paper for assessment.

 Compulsory assignments are valid for one semester following the semester of instruction.